jigold/hail/hail/python/hailtop/pipeline/docs/getting_started.rst

 Installing Pipeline on Mac OS X or GNU/Linux with pip
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you have Mac OS X, this is the recommended installation method for running
-Hail locally (i.e. not on a cluster).

 Create a `conda enviroment
 <https://conda.io/docs/user-guide/concepts.html#conda-environments>`__ named
 ``hail`` and install the Hail python library in that environment.
 If ``conda activate`` doesn't work, `please read these instructions <https://conda.io/projects/conda/en/latest/user-guide/install/macos.html#install-macos-silent>`_